-Included in accounts payable and accrued liabilities on the condensed consolidated statement of financial position is an accrual for a \$1.6 million (December 31, 2017 - \$1.6 million) penalty, the majority of which is due to undercharged sales tax to the Department of Finance.
-The Corporation is awaiting the final assessment of the sales tax owed and will bill the Department of Finance for the undercharged sales tax of \$32 million which the Corporation will in turn remit to the Canada Revenue Agency.
+Included in accounts payable and accrued liabilities on the condensed consolidated statement of financial position is an accrual for a \$1.6 million (December 31, 2017 - \$1.6 million) penalty which is due to undercharged sales tax to the DOF.
+The Corporation is awaiting the final assessment of the sales tax owed and will bill the DOF for the undercharged sales tax of \$32 million which the Corporation will in turn remit to the Canada Revenue Agency.
 This amount is not included in the condensed consolidated statement of financial position.